-iSeeChange is a groundbreaking environmental reporting project that combines citizen science, participatory public media, and cutting-edge satellite and sensor monitoring of environmental conditions.
+The North Fork Valley Almanac is the prototype for iSeeChange, a groundbreaking environmental reporting project that combines citizen science, participatory public media, and cutting-edge satellite and sensor monitoring of environmental conditions.

-Incubated in 2012 by executive producer Julia Kumari Drapkin at Colorado public station KVNF via AIR’s Localore project, the award-winning project is poised to expand nationwide in 2015.
+Incubated in 2012 by executive producer Julia Kumari Drapkin at Colorado public station KVNF via AIR’s Localore project, the award-winning project expanded nationwide in 2015.
 The team will work with media and scientific partners across the country to help audiences document environmental shifts in their backyards and connect to the bigger-picture climate changes transforming all of our lives and livelihoods.

 The project’s growing list of collaborators includes NASA’s Jet Propulsion Laboratory, the Berkeley BEACO2N project, Yale Climate Connections, the Allegheny Front in the Western Pennsylvania, KPCC in Pasadena, WWOZ in New Orleans, Developing Radio Partners, and more.
 AIR is providing additional support for the project’s expansion to new station partners, with founding support from the Wyncote Foundation and the Ford Foundation.
 NASA’s Jet Propulsion Laboratory will offer both financial and technical support to incorporate data from the Orbiting Carbon Observatory (OCO2), the first dedicated satellite mission designed to monitor regional variations in atmospheric CO2.